fafroo/fafroo.github.io/index.md

 @@container
 @@left ![](/assets/PV_crop_m.jpg) @@
 @@
-Hello, I'm Petr Vágner and I work as a postdoc at [Weierstrass Institute](https://www.wias-berlin.de/).
+Hello, I'm Petr Vágner and I work in [EMPIT](https://www.empit.com) as a Data Scientist.
+Previously, I worked as a postdoc at [Weierstrass Institute](https://www.wias-berlin.de/) where I investigated models of active interfaces in perovskite solar cells and solid oxide cells.
+I also worked as researcher at [Charles University](https://www.mff.cuni.cz), [University of Chemistry and Technology](https://) and [Faculty of Nuclear Physics and Engineering]().
-In my research, I develop, numerically solve, and test mathematical models of electrochemical devices.
+In my research, I develop, numerically solve, and test mathematical models of electrochemical systems.
-Currently, I'm investigating effects of active interfaces in perovskite solar cells and solid oxide cells.

 ~~~
 <div style="clear: both"></div>
 ~~~